Nestlé “spring loaded” for underlying sales rebound after US-induced decline

 “You will see some categories and geographies with continued pricing in a very targeted specific way.
 And others where we may have to hold steady or even retreat slightly on pricing in order to stay in the game and competitive.”

-"Nestlé “spring loaded” for underlying sales rebound after US-induced decline" was originally created and published by Just Food, a GlobalData owned brand.
+"Nestlé “spring loaded” for underlying sales rebound after US-induced decline" was originally created and published by Just Drinks, a GlobalData owned brand.

 The information on this site has been included in good faith for general informational purposes only.
 It is not intended to amount to advice on which you should rely, and we give no representation, warranty or guarantee, whether express or implied as to its accuracy or completeness.
 You must obtain professional or specialist advice before taking, or refraining from, any action on the basis of the content on our site.